 A looked after child or a previously looked after child as directed by the local authority, even if the school is full.
 In cases where classes are already oversubscribed the Governing Body reserves the right to appeal to the Schools Adjudicator.

-Children of UK service personnel will normally be admitted to infant classes outside the normal admissions round as ‘excepted pupils’ even if the year group is full.
+Children of UK service personnel will normally be admitted outside the normal admissions round as ‘excepted pupils’ even if the year group is full.
 However, total class number will not be allowed to increase above 31 in KS1 and 34 in KS2.

 FAIR ACCESS PROTOCOLS – by the local authority